NORTHWICK PARK COMMUNITY GARDEN

 At Northwick Park Community Garden Charity, we are dedicated to stepping up our efforts in encouraging people to use the park for good health and well-being.

-We believe by creating a community garden, the park area will be attractive to more members of the community, in addition to sports enthusiasts, dog walkers and commuters, to enjoy in their leisure time.
+We believe through the community garden, the park area will be attractive to more members of the community, in addition to sports enthusiasts, dog walkers and commuters, to enjoy in their leisure time.

-The garden would supplement the established trees and hedgerow in the park, such as sloe, hawthorn and elderberry, which already serve the community foragers.
+The garden supplements the established trees and hedgerow in the park, such as sloe, hawthorn and elderberry, which already serve the community foragers.

-The garden will offer direct unrestricted access for the public to freely stroll through the garden area and observe trees and plants maturing and evolving throughout the seasons.
+The garden offers direct unrestricted access for the public to freely stroll through the garden area and observe trees and plants maturing and evolving throughout the seasons.

-This project is by no means an easy feat, but through community empowerment and a good working relationship with the Council, we believe we can make this happen!
+This project was by no means an easy feat, but through community empowerment and a good working relationship with the Council, we believe we made this happen!

 Educating around